k-nut/make_github_great_again/README.md

 ![Plot of the data](/plot.png?raw=true)

 As you can see I decided to only plot data after 2006.
 This is a random choice but I just did not want to go back too far in history.
-I also resampled to one month to get smoother results.
+I also resampled to one week to get smoother results.

 When looking at the plot now we come to the conclusion: Trump has not brainwashed people as much as I thought.
 They at least still seem to not think of him any more then before when writing commit messages.